pkumariitd/DOC-WAN/README.md

 ./docwan ./network.txt ./node-attributes.txt

-The output is written in the file called doc-wan-coms.txt, which resides in the output directory of the directory where the code lies.
+The output is written in the file called doc-wan-coms.txt, which resides in the same directory where the code lies.